ben-ng/js-thumb/README.md

 ###Mobile
 Thumbnailing on iOS and Android devices is not supported at this time due to browser limitations. `.loadVideo` will still create a playable video, however.

+##CI
+We're [broken](https://travis-ci.org/ben-ng/js-thumb) on Travis-CI because PhantomJS does not yet support media like video and audio.
+If you have an idea of how to overcome this, I'm all ears!